 - Young people are our future role models and leaders.

 OVSA is currently implementing its Schools Programme and associated projects through a partnership with Grade 8, 9, 10 and 11 learners, in 22 schools across KwaZulu-Natal.
 The Schools Programme includes the Life Skills Project (Grade 8), the Life Skills Project (Grade 10), the Enterprise Project focussing on careers and entrepreneurship development with Grade 9 and 11 learners, and the Early Detection of TB Project (Grade 10).

-A safe and creative environment where young people are part of the collective voice to develop a positive response to critical health and lifestyle issues, including HIV and TB.
+A safe and creative environment where young people are part of the collective voice to develop positive lifestyles in response to critical health and lifestyle issues.